shayen71421/sahrdayadashboard/blueprint.md

 *   **Fix `ReferenceError: deleteObject is not defined`:** Add an import statement for `deleteObject` from the Firebase Storage SDK in `/home/user/sahrdayadashboard/src/utils/department_dashboard_function.js` to resolve the error when deleting subjects with associated PDF files.

 *   **Fix `ReferenceError: ref is not defined`:** Add an import statement for `ref` from the Firebase Storage SDK in `/home/user/sahrdayadashboard/src/utils/department_dashboard_function.js` to resolve the error when creating a storage reference for deleting subjects.

+*   **Fix TypeScript error for missing `isLab` on state reset:** Ensure that when resetting the `newSubjectData` state in `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx`, the object passed to `setNewSubjectData` includes the `isLab` property, initialized to `false`.

 *   **Implement fetching and displaying PEOs, PSOs, and POs:**
     *   Fetch the relevant data for PEOs, PSOs, and POs from Firestore in `peo-pso-po/page.tsx`.